British princess: Princesses of the blood royal

 When a princess marries, she still takes on her husband's title.
 If the title is higher than (or equal to) the one she possesses, she will normally be styled using the female equivalent.
-If her husband has a lower title or style, her style as a princess remains in use, although it may then be combined with her style by marriage, e.g. HRH The Princess Louise, Duchess of Argyll or HRH Princess Alice, Countess of Athlone – if that princess had a territorial designation, she may cease its use.
+If her husband has a lower title or style, her style as a princess remains in use, although it may then be combined with her style by marriage, e.g. HRH The Princess Beatrice, Princess Henry of Battenberg, HRH The Princess Louise, Duchess of Argyll, or HRH Princess Alice, Countess of Athlone – if that princess had a territorial designation, she may cease its use.
 It has become customary, however, for a princess who has been granted the title of HRH The Princess Royal to not combine it with her style by marriage: Princess Anne remains HRH The Princess Royal rather than HRH The Princess Royal, Lady Laurence.

 Princesses by marriage

 A princess by marriage is addressed as "Princess Husband's name"; this is akin to a woman being referred to as "Mrs. John Smith".
 The only recent time this has broken tradition is with the sovereign's express consent.
 Namely, with Queen Elizabeth II's aunts Princess Alice, Duchess of Gloucester, and Princess Marina, Duchess of Kent.
 The former was not a princess by birth, while the latter was born a princess of Greece and Denmark.
 Both women asked the Queen to use their given names after their husbands' deaths.